pombase/canto/documentation/canto_admin.md

     ./script/canto_load.pl --organism "<genus> <species> <taxon_id>"

+At least one organism is needed in the Canto database before genes can be loaded.

 ### Gene data

 Load genes with:

     ./script/canto_load.pl --genes genes_file.tsv --for-taxon 4896

 All genes in an input file must be from one organism.
-Use the `--for-taxon` argument with an NCBI taxon ID to specify the organism. which needs to have been loaded with the --organism option before loading the genes.
+Use the `--for-taxon` argument with an NCBI taxon ID to specify the organism, which needs to have been loaded with the --organism option (see above).

 #### gene data format

-Four tab separated columns with no header line:
+A gene data file consists of four tab separated columns with no header line.
+The columns are:

 - systematic identifier
 - gene primary name
 - synonyms (comma separated)
-- product
+- gene product or description

 There is a small example file in the test directory: